 For any further questions or help please contact the Strategic Planning team.

-The Local Plan sets a vision and framework for our borough’s development.
-The Telford and Wrekin Local Plan focuses on creating sustainable communities, combatting climate change, providing better homes for everyone, protecting our green spaces and natural environment, and improving the health and wellbeing of all residents.
+The Telford and Wrekin Local Plan sets a vision and framework for our Borough’s development.
+The plan focuses on creating sustainable communities, combatting climate change, providing better homes for everyone, protecting our green spaces and natural environment, and improving the health and wellbeing of all residents.

 Our Local Plan proposals will: